Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Discussion

 We conclude this paper by pointing out several directions worthy of future investigation.
 To begin with, it remains unclear how the DDPM sampler adapts to unknown low dimensionality when other metrics (e.g., the total-variation distance or the Wasserstein distance) are used to measure distributional discrepancy.
-Another interesting direction is to examine the adaptivity of other mainstream samplers (e.g., the probability flow ODE \citep{song2020score,chen2023restoration,li2024sharp,gao2024convergence,huang2024convergence}) in the face of unknown low-dimensional structure.
+For example, the FID score --- commonly adopted in practice --- is not fully captured by the KL divergence, but instead should be interpreted as a mixture of other metrics.
+However, existing convergence analysis under other metrics typically requires much more stringent assumptions like smoothness on the (noisy) score function and/or log-concavity on the target distribution, which remains much less developed.
+Another interesting direction is to examine the adaptivity of other mainstream samplers (e.g., the probability flow ODE \citep{song2020score,chen2023restoration,li2024sharp,gao2024convergence,huang2024convergence,liang2025low,li2025faster}) in the face of unknown low-dimensional structure.
+Although the ODE-based samplers often achieve better iteration complexity than the SDE counterpart in practice, the convergence rate of ODE-based sampler in KL divergence indeed cannot surpass the linear rate.
+It would be great to see whether ODE samplers can achieve more favorable convergence guarantees under certain practically relevant metrics like the Wasserstein distance.
 Moreover, this paper treats the training procedure as a black box and directly assumes a mean squared score estimation error bound.
-For distributions with low intrinsic dimensions, a desirable score learning algorithm woulclud adapt to the low-dimensional structure too, which has been the focus of a recent line of work \citep{kadkhodaie2023generalization,tang2024adaptivity,chen2024exploring,azangulov2024convergence,chen2023score,wang2024diffusion,wang2024evaluating}.
+For distributions with low intrinsic dimensions, a desirable score learning algorithm would adapt to the low-dimensional structure too, which has been the focus of a recent line of work \citep{kadkhodaie2023generalization,tang2024adaptivity,chen2024exploring,azangulov2024convergence,chen2023score,wang2024diffusion,wang2024evaluating}.
 It would thus be interesting to develop an end-to-end theory to accommodate both the pre-training phase and the sampling process.
 Finally, our analysis, which highlights the crucial role of proper parameterization and discretization, might shed light on how to design the coefficients for other algorithms (e.g., higher-order SDE and ODE solvers) in order to accommodate inherently structured data distributions.